stolostron/rhacm-docs/manage_cluster/import_gui.md

 # Importing an existing cluster with the console

-You can use the Red Hat Advanced Cluster Management for Kubernetes console to import an existing cluster.
-You need your terminal for authentication.
+ After you install Red Hat Advanced Cluster Management for Kubernetes, you are ready to import a cluster to manage.
+You can import from both the console and the CLI.
+Follow this procedure to import from the console.
+You need your terminal for authentication during this procedure.

 - [Prerequisites](#prerequisites)
 - [Importing a cluster](#importing-a-cluster)